gonzk/gonzk.github.io/README.md

-# gonzk.github.io
+# About

 This is a website portfolio designed by me.
+I will continue to update it if I ever create another project.